asparadise33/itinerary-planning-server/README.md

     Database and verify the data is in the explorer click file_name_item_name
     click play to the right of the item name
+    OR
+    Look in your DB SQL lite and review all fixtures there
     ```

 ## HOW TO CALL ENDPOINTS IN REACT